What color should your new logo be?

 Grey in your logo makes a startup look serious, professional, and credible.
 Just like silver, it has a “hi-tech” feeling to it.
 Being universal, grey can convey different messages depending on the other colors in the logo (which is good for rebranding).

 Different shades of grey are traditionally used for finance, equipment, transport, and IT.
 Although it isn’t the first choice for food and beverage brands, popular food and drink brands like Nestle and Grey Goose have managed to make grey work, proving the point that there are no super strict rules in logo design.

 Another color that is technically a shade and not a standalone-color, we know.
 But how can we not include this iconic logo shade?

 Just as white is known for reflecting the light, black is a color that absorbs light.
 It’s the symbol of efficiency and sophistication, prestige and power, elegance and luxury, control and protection, mystery and seduction.
 It is strong, serious, and authoritative, but at the same time can fee depressing, evil, cold, heavy, and pessimistic.

-- Start with a black and white version of your logo.
-If these colors work for your business (fashion, luxury, IT, sports etc.), you can leave it at that.
 If it’s not working, you can add color.
 Some brands even use different versions of logos depending on the occasion.
-For example, Nike may change the color of its famous “swoosh” depending on the shoes.
+For example, here at Foundr, we play around with the color on our “r”:

 What’s your favorite company logo?
 Really proud of your own?
 Share your favorite use of color in logos below!